hynek/setup-cached-uv/README.md

 Internally, the GitHub Actions function `hashFiles` is used to hash the passed path.

 Using this with a fully pinned `requirements.txt` file is the most efficient use of this action because it automatically invalidates the cache.

+You may want to set `cache-date-suffix` to `""` if you use this input.

 #### `uv-cache-path`